Beyond real blow-up: Masuda detours and complex holonomy: Comments

 \subsection{Blow-up versus entire solutions}

-For polynomial nonlinearities $\mathbf{F}$ of ODE \eqref{ODEF} in complex dimensions one and two, we have observed meromorphic branching versus essential singularities; see corollary \ref{corloop}.
-Rellich \cite{Rellich} considered the second order pendulum \eqref{pen} with general nonlinear entire force laws $g$.
+For polynomial nonlinearities $\mathbf{F}$ of ODE \eqref{ODEF} in complex dimensions 1 and 2, we have encountered meromorphic branching versus essential singularities; see remark \ref{remirr} and section \ref{B}.
+Already Rellich considered the second order pendulum \eqref{pen} with general nonlinear entire force laws $g$ \cite{Rellich}.
 He proved the absence of \emph{any} entire, i.e.\ globally holomorphic, nonequilibrium solutions $t\mapsto \mathbf{w}(t)$.

-For entire unstable manifolds in complex dimensions two and higher, see \cite{Ushiki1, Ushiki2}.
-With focus on iterated entire maps, blow-up for flows is not considered there.
-As a corollary, in one-dimensional unstable or stable manifolds of entire ODEs \eqref{ODEF}, blow-up has to occur -- except in the linear case and its biholomorphic variants.
+For entire unstable manifolds in complex dimensions 2 and higher, see \cite{Ushiki1, Ushiki2}.
+As a corollary, on any saddle-saddle heteroclinic orbits via one-dimensional unstable \emph{and} one-dimensional stable manifolds of entire ODEs \eqref{ODEF}, blow-up has to occur.

-In case of entire, nonpolynomial nonlinearities, the description of separatrix basin boundaries for finite un/stable nodes or centers is difficult.
+For entire, nonpolynomial nonlinearities, the description of separatrix basin boundaries of finite un/stable nodes or centers is difficult.
 See \cite{MuciRiem, MuciEss} and, most recently, some examples, descriptions, and detailed references in \cite{LebEss}.